Moss Icon: Recent activity

 In July 2008, Moss Icon was named one of the "23 Bands Who Shaped Punk" by Alternative Press magazine in issue No. 240.
-Vance's first officially released book Tulip Has a Room was published by Easysubcult.
+Vance's first officially released book, Tulip Has a Room, was published by Easysubcult.

-Since 2007 Joy, Vance, Zak Fusciello, and Alex Badertscher have been occasionally working on new material in Baltimore, MD for a possible new recording.
-A discography was released in May 2012 on Temporary Residence Limited which featured two discs, photos and lyrics.
-The band also played a couple live shows (NYC and Washington DC) in December 2014.
+Since 2007, Joy, Vance, Zak Fusciello, and Alex Badertscher have been occasionally working on new material in Baltimore, MD, for a possible new recording.
+In May 2012, a discography was released through Temporary Residence Limited, featuring two discs along with photos and lyrics.
+The band also played a couple of live shows (NYC and Washington, DC) in December 2014.

+A 30th anniversary edition of Lyburnum Wits was released by Temporary Residence Limited.

+Notable album art

+Although neither Tonie Joy nor Jonathan Vance recall the specifics of how they discovered the iconic image for their full length Lyburnum Wits End Liberation Fly LP, its origin can be traced to a 1971 Scientific American article, which includes an illustration depicting a figure of a warrior modeled in clay is from the final period of occupation at Tepe Yahyii, when a Sassanian military outpost stood on the top of the mound from sometime in the third century B.C. to about A.D.
+400. Thereafter only nomads visited the dead city."
+Tepe Yahya, midway between Mesopotamia and India, was a busy center of trade 5,500 years ago.
+An outpost of Mesopotamian urban culture, it played a key role in the spread of civilization from west to east.